aws/aws-sdk-php/docs/basic-usage.rst

 The ``Aws\Sdk`` class is used to manage shared configuration options across multiple clients.
-For example, the ``Aws\Sdk`` class will automatically ensure that each client it creates shares the same RingPHP adapter, allowing the clients to send asynchronous requests concurrently, even to different services.
+For example, the ``Aws\Sdk`` class will automatically ensure that each client it creates shares the same HTTP client, allowing the clients to send asynchronous requests concurrently, even to different services.

 The same options that can be provided to a specific client constructor can also be supplied to the ``Aws\Sdk`` class.
 These options are then applied to each